(click on image above to view video)

 "Really enjoyed it - learnt a bit as well"

 Al Hodgson, teacher from Surrey.

 "I thought the length was just right.
 The way you and Winston worked together was very slick.
 J said the same.
 You should be very pleased."

 R & J W, Esher

-Details of a letter from Roy in Leatherhead, a former Blue Badge Guide:
+Details of a letter from Roy in Leatherhead, Blue Badge Guide:

 ‘With such a wealth of material it must have been difficult to know what to include or omit and with the breaks between courses the audience was thus able to discuss the story they had just heard.